Shrinks99/ph-submissions/en/drafts/originals/interactive-data-visualization-dashboard.md

 Make sure you've saved all the code written so far in your single `.py` file, then execute `$python FILENAME.py` in the command line.
 A server address will appear: copy and paste this address into a web browser to launch the dashboard.
 Do not close the command line program while the server is running.

-To stop the server, press `ctrl`+`c` on your keyboard while in the command line.
+To stop the server, press `CTRL+c` on your keyboard, while in the command line.

 If you are working in a Jupyter Notebook, you can also choose to review the dashboard as a cell output (again, please refer to [the notebook version of the code](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/interactive-data-visualization-dashboard/interactive-data-visualization-dashboard.ipynb)).

 The dashboard should look like this:

 {% include figure.html filename="en-or-interactive-data-visualization-dashboard-04.png" alt="A screenshot showing what the dashboard looks like.
 There are two line graphs: one shows how media attention to Ukraine-related words in TV stations changes over time; the other shows the same but for Russia-related words" caption="Figure 4.
-Screenshot of the dashboard." %}
+The TV airtime dashboard interface." %}

-#### Deploying the Dashboard
+### Deploying the Dashboard

 Once you've created your dashboard, you'll probably want to share it with the public, using a URL.
 This means that you'll need to deploy your dashboard as a web application.